mauroalberti/geoSurfDEM/README.md

 geoSurfDEM is a C++ command-line application for calculating intersection points between 3D geosurfaces and DEMs.

 *As of November 2016, an alpha-state Fortran 95-03 application for estimating the local attitude of geological surfaces given intersection point on a topographic surface is being developed.
-It is available in the 'invert' branch.*
+It is available in the 'invert' branch, and is stored in the 'Invert' folder.*

 ###Rationale